visualtechnet/cheap-travel-thrill/README.md

-# Cheap Travel Thrill
+# Personal Travel Blog Website by Mark Guerrero

-Cheap Travel Thrill is a travel resource and blog about my different adventures in the Phillipines including visit to local destinations and scenic places and experience different festivals and local hospitality.
+My desire to travel across the beautiful country of Philippines has led me to create this blog.
+I've always wanted to try Philippine's different local food, visit scenic places, mingle with locales and experience their festivals and local hospitality.

 ## Table of Contents